Meet Pedro Rodríguez

 The Rodríguez family’s approach to coffee production is extremely methodical, innovative and scientific.
 As their business has progressed, they have consulted leading specialty coffee agronomists from around the world to help them produce exceptional coffee and build sustainable and healthy farms.
 A wide range of varieties have been trialled, along with different farming techniques, to optimise quality and output.
 They have carefully documented their findings at every step of the way and continue to innovate and invest in improvements to produce the very best quality coffee they can.

 The Rodríguez farms are some of the most organised and beautiful we have come across.
 Coffee trees are well-spaced in neat rows and meticulously organised by variety, making picking and lot separation much easier to manage than on more traditional farms in the region.
 The farms are vibrant, luscious and healthy, and produce exceptional quality and yields.
-What started as one farm in Caranavi has grown to include 6 others in the region, as well as another 5 in the region of Samaipata, a historically food-producing region where the Rodriguez family are pioneering coffee production.
+What started as one farm in Caranavi has grown to include 6 others in the region, as well as another 5 in the region of Samaipata, a historically food-producing region where the Rodriguez family pioneered coffee production.

 One of the greatest outcomes of the Fincas Los Rodríguez project has been the impact on local coffee production.
 The family’s farms have been a powerful tool in demonstrating to local smallholders what can be achieved with the application of modern farming techniques.
 Following such practices has created an opportunity to educate and engage with neighbouring farmers to show them ways to produce coffee more productively and profitably.